pprimor/pprimor/README.md

 # Hey there 👋, I’m **Pedro**.

-### I'm a software engineer based in Portugal 🇵🇹 and I'm currently working at [PageProof](https://www.pageproof.com/) as a junior Web Developer.
+### I'm a software engineer based in Portugal 🇵🇹 and I'm currently working at [PageProof](https://www.pageproof.com/) as a Software Engineer.

 ### You can reach me at [pedro.primor@pm.me](mailto:pedro.primor@pm.me).